mbjay89/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. John Doe                 : a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 10. Look in the mirror      : a script that sets the mode of the file hello the same as olleh’s mode.
 11. Directories             : a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12. More directories        : a script that creates a directory called my_dir with permissions 751 in the working directory.